Search

 In Unreal Editor for Aximmetry

-• Create a new blank Unreal project or open an existing one.
+• Create a new Aximmetry Blank Unreal project or open an existing Unreal project.

 • Add a tracked camera.
 Aximmetry / Add Camera / Tracked camera (1 - 3 billboards)